What happened that day?

 Writing about New Zealand’s internal wars

 War has had a great impact on New Zealand society.
-Over the last 60 years writing about war has become a mainstay of local non-fiction publishing.
-Generations of New Zealanders are familiar with our exploits in two world wars and the impact of these conflicts on the nation.
-But how familiar are New Zealanders with our own internal wars of the 19th century?
+Over the last 70 years books about war have become a mainstay of local non-fiction publishing.
+Generations of New Zealanders have learned about our exploits in two world wars and the impact of these conflicts on the nation.
+But how familiar are we with our internal wars of the 19th century?

 Musket wars